 Resource Type Description Configuration AWS DNS resource Registers the resource record sets including the DNS name and the IP address of the active server instance into the hosted zone of Amazon Route 53, and publishes operations within the VPC or to the Internet.
 Required AWS DNS monitor resource AWS DNS resource periodically monitors whether the registered resource record set exists in the hosted zone of Amazon Route 53 and whether the resolution of the DNS name is available.
 (This monitor resource is automatically added when the AWS DNS resource is added.)
-Required AWS AZ monitor resource Periodically monitors the health of the AZ in which the local server exists by using Multi-AZ.
-Recommended IP monitor resource Monitors the health of communica- tion between subnets by checking whether communication with a NAT is available.
-Required to check the health of communication between subnets.
-Other resources and monitor resources Depends on the configuration of the application, such as a mirror disk, used in an HA cluster.
+Required AWS AZ monitor resource Periodically monitors the health of the AZ in which the local server ex- ists by using Multi-AZ.
+Recommended Other resources and monitor resources Depends on the configuration of the application, such as a mirror disk, used in an HA cluster.
 Optional